MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 This chapter covers how the different API styles let API developers define their operations: which is the recommended approach, what alternatives there are, which Interface Definition Languages can be used, and so on.
 This chapter does not cover how to define schemas to shape our models (see [schema definition](schema_definition.md) for this), nor how to express each operation (see [methods](methods.md)).

 ## REST
-For a Web API to be called RESTful, it is mandatory that it is hypermedia-based (HATEOAS).
+For a Web API to be called RESTful, it is mandatory that it is **hypermedia-based** (HATEOAS).
 This means all their resources can be traversed with no prior knowledge of their URI, but as a succesion of links.
 This mechanism, that inspired Roy Fielding when creating REST, has been proven succesful in the World Wide Web: people browse the Web as a series of links.
 However, most _REST APIs_ are not HATEOAS compliant.
-So, instead of take advantage of hypermedia, very often APIs rely on _contracts_ and _uri templates_ on how identifiers are built (links are not _opaque_ anymore, but _predictable_).
+So, instead of take advantage of hypermedia, very often APIs rely on _contracts_ and _uri templates_ on how identifiers are built; links are not _opaque_ anymore, but _predictable_.
 These APIs, which are like _resource-based_ RPC, are often called _REST-Like Web Services_.
 Many people think that, despite being a good idea, [true RESTful market is far from being mature][Why HATEOAS is useless and what that means for REST].

-Characteristics of a HATEOAS API:
-* ✔️ Evolvability.
-Client and server don't rely on a bespoke contract, but in open standards.
-* ✔️ Discoverability.
-A client can automatically discover new functionalities provided by the server.
-* ✘ Lack of adoption and tooling.
-* ✘ Cost.
-Developing a RESTful Service is expensive.

 Let's see each one of these _REST styles_.